NexusMutual/docs/docs/governance/protocol-improvement-proposals.md

 ## NMPIP governance process

 Creating a Nexus Mutual Protocol Improvement Proposal (NMPIP) is the first step in the protocol governance process.
-Any member can create, post, and vote on NMPPs.
+Any member can create, post, and vote on NMPIPs.

 ### 1. Posting an NMPIP

 When you write an NMPIP, you should include the following information:

 **Title**.
 NMPIP: [Concise title for proposal].
 For example: <code>NMPIP: Invest some of the mutuals funds in LIDO stETH</code>